torproject/tor/doc/HACKING/CodingStandards.md

 If at all possible, try to create this file in the same commit where you are making the change.
 Please give it a distinctive name that no other branch will use for the lifetime of your change.
 To verify the format of the changes file, you can use `make check-changes`.
+This is run automatically as part of `make check` -- if it fails, we must fix it before we release.
+These checks are implemented in `scripts/maint/lintChanges.py`.

 When we go to make a release, we will concatenate all the entries in changes to make a draft changelog, and clear the directory.
 We'll then edit the draft changelog into a nice readable format.

-To make sure that stuff is in the right format, we use scripts/maint/lintChanges.py to check the changes files for (superficial) validity.
-You can run this script on your own changes files!

 What needs a changes file?